istanbuljs/istanbuljs.github.io/content/docs/tutorials/typescript.md

 }
 ```

-You can also use other file format.
-See [Mocha document](https://mochajs.org/#configuring-mocha-nodejs).
+You can also use other file formats, see [mocha's docs](https://mochajs.org/#configuring-mocha-nodejs).

 ### `test/mocha.opts`
 If you are using less than v6.0.0: